harlanbrawer/4D_VR_Shape_Sandbox/README.md

 ![](tesseract.gif)

 # 4D_VR_Shape_Sandbox
-A virtual reality game where the player can interact and play with 4 dimensional shapes in a sandbox environment.
+A virtual reality physics engine built on top of Unity where the player can interact and play with 4 dimensional shapes in a sandbox environment.

 Current State of Game: